myfreecomm/nexaas-async-collector/README.md

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at [https://github.com/myfreecomm/nexaas-async-collector](https://github.com/myfreecomm/nexaas-async-collector).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

-After downloading the project and install all gems (through `bundler`) don't forget to install appraisal gems dependecies:
+After downloading the project and install all gems (through `bundler`) don't forget to install appraisal gems dependencies:

 ```
 $ appraisal install